Skincare Products : Exfoliant

 Exfoliant

-Exfoliation is an important step in your skincare routine as it allows you to remove dead skin cells, leaving skin smoother and more radiant: whether you have oily, combination, or even dry skin, you shouldn't overlook it.
+Exfoliation is an important step in your skincare routine, as it allows you to remove dead skin cells, leaving your Skin smoother and more radiant: whether you have oily, combination, or even dry Skin, you shouldn’t skip it.

-Let’s start with the basics: exfoliating products come in two categories:
+Let's start with the basics, an exfoliating product can be of two types:

-- Mechanical (physical) exfoliant: works via abrasion and is typically granular-based, with various types of particles such as apricot kernel powder, brown sugar, and oatmeal flour: the so-called scrubs.
+1. Mechanical (physical) exfoliant: works through abrasion and is generally granular-based, with various types of particles, such as apricot kernel powder, brown sugar, oat flour: the so-called scrub.

-- Chemical exfoliant: Chemical exfoliants are keratolytic acids that break down the bonds between skin cells, promoting the shedding of dead cells to make way for newer, healthier cells.
-Among the keratolytic acids we have:
+2. Chemical exfoliant: this is a keratolytic acid that breaks down the bonds between cells, promoting the shedding of dead cells to make way for younger ones.
+Among the keratolytic acids we find:

-- AHA (alpha-hydroxy acids): They are extremely useful for dry, sensitive, and mature skin, improving the appearance of wrinkles and fine lines while also targeting hyperpigmentation.
-Among these we find glycolic acid, mandelic acid, lactic acid, malic acid, and tartaric acid.
-AHAs at low concentrations have a more hydrating effect, while those at high concentrations have a stronger exfoliating action.
+3. AHA (alpha-hydroxy acids): they are highly effective for dry, sensitive, and mature Skins, improving the appearance of wrinkles and fine lines while targeting Hyperpigmentation.
+Among these we have glycolic acid, mandelic acid, lactic acid, malic acid, and tartaric acid.
+Low-concentration AHAs deliver a more hydrating effect, while high-concentration AHAs have a stronger exfoliating action.

-- BHA (beta-hydroxy acids): We are referring to salicylic acid, which has anti-inflammatory properties and is ideal for oily, acne-prone skin.
-It penetrates deeply and dissolves sebum, unclogging blocked pores.
+4. BHA (beta-hydroxy acids): we’re talking about salicylic acid, which has anti-inflammatory properties and is ideal for oily, acne-prone Skin.
+It penetrates deeply to dissolve sebum and unclog blocked pores.

-- PHA (poly-hydroxy acids): They have a larger molecular structure, which makes them slower-acting acids, making them perfect for sensitive skin as well as skin affected by eczema or rosacea that is prone to irritation.
+5. PHA (polyhydroxy acids): they have a larger molecular structure, which makes them slower-acting acids, making them perfect for sensitive Skin and Skin prone to irritation from eczema or rosacea.
 Examples of PHAs include gluconolactone and lactobionic acid.

 Useful tips

-It is always advisable to apply SPF in the morning after using an exfoliant, as it can make the skin more sensitive to the sun.
+It is always recommended apply SPF in the morning afterwards when using an exfoliant, as this can make the Skin more sensitive to the sun.
 Also be careful not to use acids when you know you will be exposed to sunlight for long periods: we recommend using them primarily in the evening and reducing their frequency during the summer months.

-Remember that it is easy, especially with salicylic acid, to encounter the so-called skin purging, phenomenon, which is an initial worsening of the skin caused by a higher presence of blemish-like impurities, which gradually subside.
-Be consistent and be patient!
+Remember that it’s easy, especially with salicylic acid, to encounter the so-called skin purging, meaning an initial worsening of the Skin caused by an increased presence of blemish-like impurities, which gradually diminish.
+Stay consistent and be patient!

 How to apply it

-Most face masks can be used once or twice a week: make this a weekly pampering treat for you and your skin.
+Most face masks can be used once or twice a week: make it your weekly self-care treat for you and your Skin.